DreamOfTheRedChamber/system-design-interviews/README.md

 ##### Distributed transactions
 * Lose the ACID properties of your database as a whole.
 Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute (most open-source database engines like MySQL do not even support distributed transactions).

-## Consistency
-### Update consistency
-* Def: Write-write conflicts occur when two clients try to write the same data at the same time.
-Result is a lost update.
-* Solutions:
-	- Pessimistic approach: Preventing conflicts from occuring.
-		+ The most common way: Write locks.
-In order to change a value you need to acquire a lock, and the system ensures that only once client can get a lock at a time.
-	- Optimistic approach: Let conflicts occur, but detects them and take actions to sort them out.
-		+ The most common way: Conditional update.
-Any client that does an update tests the value just before updating it to see if it is changed since his last read.
-		+ Save both updates and record that they are in conflict.
-This approach usually used in version control systems.
-* Problems of the solution: Both pessimistic and optimistic approach rely on a consistent serialization of the updates.
-Within a single server, this is obvious.
-But if it is more than one server, such as with peer-to-peer replication, then two nodes might apply the update in a different order.
-* Often, when people first encounter these issues, their reaction is to prefer pessimistic concurrency because they are determined to avoid conflicts.
-Concurrent programming involves a fundamental tradeoff between safety (avoiding errors such as update conflicts) and liveness (responding quickly to clients).
-Pessimistic approaches often severly degrade the responsiveness of a system to the degree that it becomes unfit for its purpose.
-This problem is made worse by the danger of errors such as deadlocks.

-### Read consistency
-* Def: Read-write conflicts occur when one client reads inconsistent data in the middle of another client's write.
-* Types:
-	- Logical consistency: Ensuring that different data items make sense together.
-		+ Example:
-			* Martin begins update by modifying a line item
-			* Pramod reads both records
-			* Martin completes update by modifying shipping charge
-	- Replication consistency: Ensuring that the same data item has the same value when read from different replicas.
-		+ Example:
-			* There is one last hotel room for a desirable event.
-The reservation system runs onmany nodes.
-			* Martin and Cindy are a couple considering this room, but they are discussing this on the phone because Martin is in London and Cindy is in Boston.
-			* Meanwhile Pramod, who is in Mumbai, goes and books that last room.
-			* That updates the replicated room availability, but the update gets to Boston quicker than it gets to London.
-			* When Martin and Cindy fire up their browsers to see if the room is available, Cindy sees it booked and Martin sees it free.
-	- Read-your-write consistency (Session consistency): Once you have made an update, you're guaranteed to continue seeing that update.
-This can be difficult if the read and write happen on different nodes.
-		+ Solution1: A sticky session. a session that's tied to one node.
-A sticky session allows you to ensure that as long as you keep read-your-writes consistency on a node, you'll get it for sessions too.
-The downsides is that sticky sessions reduce the ability of the load balancer to do its job.
-		+ Solution2: Version stamps and ensure every interaction with the data store includes the latest version stamp seen by a session.

-## Typical tradeoffs

-### Tradeoffs between availability and consistency
-* CAP theorem: if you get a network partition, you have to trade off consistency versus availability.
-	- Consistency: Every read would get the most recent write.
-	- Availability: Every request received by the nonfailing node in the system must result in a response.
-	- Partition tolerance: The cluster can survive communication breakages in the cluster that separate the cluster into multiple partitions unable to communicate with each other.

-### Tradeoffs between latency and durability